 NanoTess, which develops technology to treat chronic wounds, announced the partnership with Embecta on Tuesday that will see Embecta distribute NanoTess’s NanoSALV Catalytic, a topical gel that uses tiny, catalytic particles to accelerate healing in chronic wounds like diabetic foot ulcers, venous leg ulcers, and other difficult-to-heal sores.

-The partnership marks the first time the US-based Embecta has distributed a wound-care product in Canada.
+The partnership is between NanoTess and the US-headquartered Embecta’s Canadian division.
+It marks the first time Embecta has distributed a wound-care product in Canada.

-Authorized by Health Canada in 2022, NanoSALV makes use of catalytic particles—micron-sized substances like metals, minerals, and proteins—to speed up the natural chemical reactions involved in the healing process.
+Authorized by Health Canada in 2022, NanoSALV makes use of micron-scale catalysts to speed up the natural chemical reactions involved in the healing process.
 It also helps regulate inflammation and provides antimicrobial protection to lessen infection risk.

 RELATED: What Alberta Innovates learned from sending 50 local startups to SXSW